BDunnCode/cloud-project-one/README.md

   - A linux environment nested in Windows

-# 📜 Network Diagrams
+# 📜 Diagrams

 ![VPC Visual Diagram](vpc-visual-diagram.png)

 ![VPC Text Diagram](vpc-text-diagram.png)

-# ✍️ Design Rationale and 💰 Cost Savings
+# 🏗️ Design Rationale

 The intent with this project was to immediately jump in and create a functioning VPC that would resemble a professional network.
 This was all done while remaining in the AWS free tier.